-Singer, songwriter, performer, producer, DJ - Eric Hutchinson is a constantly evolving musician, driven by his passion and curiosity for all things musical and creative.
+Eric Hutchinson is an international platinum-selling singer, songwriter and performer.
 He independently recorded his debut album Sounds Like This in 2007 and it became the highest charting album by an unsigned artist in iTunes history.
 Eric’s 2008 single “Rock & Roll” earned him his first gold record in the United States and the song became a #1 hit in Australia, New Zealand & Norway.
-He has traveled all over America and the world performing his music in places like Dubai, Oslo, London & Melbourne.

-Eric lives in New York City and is an advocate for the Myotonic Dystrophy Foundation, Operation Smile and Big Brothers Big Sisters of America.
+Eric lives in New York City and is an advocate for the Myotonic Dystrophy Foundation, Operation Smile and The Big Brothers Big Sisters of America.

 ERIC HUTCHINSON - EASY STREET